-the state can begin to serve instead of prey?
+Apparently, there are now 49 members in the cabinet.
+Are we to believe that they are there to correct the many injustices so that the state can begin to serve instead of prey?
 The answer can easily be found in an examination of the record of the ministers who have been appointed.
-Without going into specific names or doing an exhaustive study. all Pakistanis know that these familiar cabinet members for their names have appeared in cabinets of various shades and hues in the post.
-Yet despite being perennial cabinet members, none of these individuals have a) never improved the administration of a single department that they are supposed to have run orb) never enacted or even proposed any legislation in the area for which they are supposed to hold a portfolio.
+Without going into specific names or doing an exhaustive study.
+All Pakistanis know that these familiar cabinet members for their names have appeared in cabinets of various shades and hues in the post.
+Yet despite being perennial cabinet members, none of these individuals have (a) never improved the administration of a single department that they are supposed to have run or (b) never enacted or even proposed any legislation in the area for which they are supposed to hold a portfolio.